 Carolyn Kmet is a clinical professor at the Quinlan School of Business at Loyola University Chicago, where she teaches undergraduate and M.B.A.-level marketing and information systems classes.

-Carolyn Kmet is Chief Marketing Officer for All Inclusive Marketing, a full-service ad agency that specializes in the online and mobile arena, providing analytics, marketing and site optimization services for clients such as Picaboo, Dearfoams, and Abe's Market.
+She is also a senior account manager with All Inclusive Marketing, a full-service ad agency that specializes in the online and mobile arena — providing analytics, marketing and site optimization services for clients such as Southwest Vacations, Julep, and Fire Mountain Gems.

-Prior to this role, she was the director of affiliate marketing for Groupon, where she helped shape global affiliate marketing strategy.
+Carolyn was previously the director of affiliate marketing for Groupon, where she helped shape global affiliate marketing strategy.
 In this role, she was honored with the Affiliate Summit Pinnacle Award for Affiliate Manager of the Year 2010, and the New Advertiser of the Year 2011 award from Commission Junction.

-Kmet also has experience leading the client services team at ShareASale.com, a Chicago-based affiliate network, and managing affiliate programs at Orbitz, CollectiblesToday.com and MyPoints.com.
-She is an adjunct lecturer at the Loyola University of Chicago, where she teaches both undergraduate and MBA level e-marketing courses.
+Before that, Carolyn led the client services team at ShareASale.com, a Chicago-based affiliate network, and managed affiliate programs at Orbitz, CollectiblesToday.com, and MyPoints.com.

-Kmet earned a MBA from Loyola University Chicago, a MSJ in Journalism from Northwestern University, and a Bachelor of Arts degree from University of California, Berkeley.
+Carolyn earned an M.B.A. from Loyola University Chicago, an M.S. in Journalism from Northwestern University, and a B.A. from University of California, Berkeley.

 A good affiliate marketing program never stops growing.
 By continually recruiting and engaging new affiliates, you can produce new traffic and new customers.
 However, you must first decide which type of affiliates to recruitRead More »

 A "conversion funnel" describes a consumer's path to purchase, when awareness develops into interest, interest develops into desire, and then the transaction occurs.
 When it comes to ecommerce, this path may takeRead More »